 The more payment options you provide your customers, the more opportunities you have to make money, and the more convenient you are for them.

 Some food trucks go the traditional way of the “cash only” street vendor.
 While this sidesteps any installation costs or payment processing fees, it also opens you up to inaccurate reporting, theft and other risks.
 In 2018, it’s difficult to recommend a “cash only” approach with so many better options available.

 You may use a cash-box along with a mobile card processing software, (like a tablet card reader) giving your customers the opportunity to pay with cash or card.
 You’ll likely pay recurring costs on the card software and a connection to the internet to process payments.
-This “hybrid” may be a good, intermediate option for some.
+Deciding which mobile payment platform is best for you might require some side-by-side comparisons.
+This “hybrid” setup may be a good, intermediate option for some though.
 You may consider working the prices to account for the transaction fees associated with card processing software.